SS Pengreep: History

 Empire Fal departed on 16 June for Hull, arriving the next day.
 She sailed on 28 June to join Convoy FN1402, which had departed from Southend and arrived at Methil on 30 June.
 She then joined Convoy EN 404, which departed on 3 July and arrived at Loch Ewe on 5 July.
 Empire Fal was a member of Convoy OS83KM, which departed from Liverpool on 12 July 1944 and split at sea on 23 July to form convoys OS 83 and KMS 57.
 OS 83 arrived at Freetown on 3 August whilst KMS 57 arrived at Gibraltar on 25 July.
 She was carrying coal bound for Bizerta, Algeria, but she collided with Tweedbank and returned, arriving at Rothesay, Buteshire on 14 July.
 She then sailed to the Clyde, from where she departed on 29 July for Liverpool, arriving on 2 August.
 Empire Fal was a member of Convoy OS90KM, which departed on 24 September and split at sea on 1 October to form convoys OS 90 and KMS 64.
 OS 90 arrived at Freetown on 11 October.
 Empire Fal was in the portion of the convoy that formed KMS 64 and arrived at Gibraltar on 2 October.
 She continued past Gibraltar.
-Her next recorded movement is an arrival at Marseilles, France on 14 November.
+Her next recorded movement is an arrival at Marseille, France on 14 November.
 She sailed five days later for Toulon, arriving that day.
 She departed on 29 November for Algiers, where she arrived on 1 December, sailing that day for Oran, arriving the next day.
 Empire Fal then sailed to Benisaf, from where she departed on 10 December for Gibraltar, arriving the next day.
 She was a member of Convoy MKS 70G, which departed on 11 December and arrived at Liverpool on 19 December.
 Empire Fal was carrying a cargo of iron ore.
 She sailed on to The Downs, off the coast of Kent, arriving on 21 December and then sailing to Southend.
 She joined Convoy FN 1580, which departed on 23 December and arrived at Methil on 25 December.
 Her destination was Middlesbrough, where she arrived on 24 December.

 Empire Fal departed on 21 January 1945 to join Convoy FN 1608, which had departed from Southend the previous day and arrived at Methil on 22 January.
 She then joined Convoy EN 471, which departed on 23 January and arrived at Loch Ewe two days later.
 She sailed on to the Belfast Lough, arriving on 26 January.
 On 30 January, Empire Fal joined Convoy ONS 41, which had departed from Liverpool the previous day and arrived at Halifax, Nova Scotia, Canada on 20 February.
 Laden with a cargo of woodpulp, she returned with Convoy SC 170, which departed on 17 March and arrived at Liverpool on 31 March.
 She left the convoy at the Clyde on 30 March.